superhacker777/ivms-bf/Readme.md

   $ make

-This includes patched SDK lib so you don't get a lot of useless debug warnings if your STDERR.
+This includes patched SDK lib so you don't get a lot of useless debug warnings in your STDERR.
 But if you want to use an original library for some reason, you should make it like this:

   $ make vanilla

+It seems like there's no excessive logging in Windows library, BTW.

 ## Platform support